 Saddam Hussein ruled Iraq for decades like a king, but at the end of his rule, when he was a wanted fugitive, eventually they found him hiding in a tiny hole in the desert, starving and sick.
 So if you don’t like your current leader, you can rest assured that eventually he or she will be swapped out for another.

 One thing many of us rarely reflect on is that societies and civilizations also change.
 I’ve been listening to the Fall of Civilizations podcast, and each episode tells of the demise of an entire civilization.

 I found out that the average age of a civilization—not just a country, or a block of nations, but of a civilization itself—the Romans, the Egyptians, the Aztecs, the Ancient Chinese—the average age of a civilization is only 350 years.

-With the right attitude, listening to a history podcast like that can become a meditation too.
-We can contemplate how our own living civilizations today, Western Civilization, Islamic, South Asian, and East Asian, how each of these will also inevitable change or collapse; slowly through gentle evolution, or quickly through conquest, revolt, or disaster.
+So with the right attitude, listening to a history podcast like that can become a meditation too.
+We can contemplate how our own living civilizations today, Western Civilization, Islamic, South Asian, and East Asian, how each of these will also inevitably change or collapse; slowly through gentle evolution, or quickly through conquest, revolt, or disaster.

 Change in your body

 So that’s the gross change that has been visible to humanity for millennia.
-But change is happening constantly at subtler levels too, some of which we can feel or infer, but most of which we only know of through our scientific insights into the subtler aspects of reality.
+But change is happening constantly at subtler levels too, some of these subtle changes we can feel or infer directly, but most of which we only know of through our scientific insights into the subtler aspects of reality.

 The change in your body is the one closest to us.
 But even our beating heart is something we rarely notice.
 Try and notice it now.
 Put your palm on your chest, or two fingers at your wrist and feel your pulse.
 Your heart is always beating.
 Blood courses through your veins, traveling around your entire body once every second.
 Breath flows in and out of your lungs.
 Nerve impulses zip from the tips of your fingers, toes, and skin to your brain and back.